jbmorley/raspberry-pi-portable/README.md

 ## Overview

 There are many Raspberry Pi portables out there--I wanted to make one of my own using the Pimoroni 4" square capacitive touch screen display.
-I'm thinking about using it to revisit a virtual pet project I worked on many years ago (https://jbmorley.co.uk/posts/2006-08-18-nezumi/).
+I'm thinking of building a media remote that displays the artwork for the current album, or using it to revisit a virtual pet project I worked on many years ago (https://jbmorley.co.uk/posts/2006-08-18-nezumi/).

 ## Hardware